alibaba/Sentinel/README.md

 ### 1. Add Dependency

-**Note:** Sentinel Core requires Java 7 or later.
+**Note:** Sentinel requires JDK 1.8 or later.

-If your're using Maven, just add the following dependency in `pom.xml`.
+If you're using Maven, just add the following dependency in `pom.xml`.

 ```xml
 <!-- replace here with the latest version -->